MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/troubleshoot-warehouse-picking-packing.md

 ### Issue resolution

-Ensure the License Plate ID exists in the License Plates table and that the item(s) and quantities on the license plate are available (i.e. not blocked).
+Ensure the license plate ID exists in the license plates table and that the items and quantities on the license plate are available (in other words, not blocked).

-## "Field 'Load weight'(=-%1) can only contain positive numbers.
+## I receive the error "Field 'Load weight'(=-%1) can only contain positive numbers.
 Update has been cancelled."

 ### Issue description

-The *Load Weight* error appears when processing work from Pack station to Staging locations, or from Staging to Dock locations, when there is open work.
+The *Load weight* error appears when processing work from packing to staging locations, or from staging to dock locations, when there is open work.

 ### Issue resolution

 Run the **System administration \> Periodic tasks \> Database \> Consistency check** process for **Warehouse load weight consistency check** to resolve the issue.

-## "The quantity is not valid for unit %1."
+## I receive the error "The quantity is not valid for unit %1."

 ### Issue description